agiac/rivo/README.md

 - `WithPoolSize(int)`: sets the number of goroutines that will be used to process items.
 Default is 1.
 - `WithBufferSize(int)`: sets the buffer size of the output channel.
 Default is 0;
 - `WithStopOnError(bool)`: if true, the pipeable will stop processing items when an error is encountered.
 Default is false.
+- `WithOnBeforeClosed(func(context.Context) error)`: a function that will be called before the output channel is closed.

 ## Utilities